haoruan/haoruan/README.md

 <h3>👨🏽‍💻&nbsp;&nbsp;About&nbsp;me</h3>

-- ☁️ &nbsp;A software enginner lives in the cloud
+- ☁️ &nbsp;A software engineer lives in the cloud
-- 🔥 &nbsp;&nbsp;Passion for Kubernetes and Go
+- 🔥 &nbsp;Passion for Kubernetes and Go
 - ⚡ &nbsp;Playing Heartstone, PlayStation and Poker

 <h3>🛠️&nbsp;&nbsp;Languages&nbsp;and&nbsp;Tools</h3>